robertpataki/bass-tabs/app/_posts/2015-01-14-the-glitch-mob_animus-vox.md

 E |----------------|----------------|----------------|----------------|
 ```

-> Play the verse 3 times at the very beginning of the song
+> Play the intro 3 times at the very beginning of the song